 Traditional ETL works, but it is slow and fast becoming out-of-date.
 If you want your company to maximize the value it extracts from its data, it’s time for a new ETL workflow.

 Panoply is a secure place to store, sync, and access all your business data.
-Panoply can be set up in minutes, requires zero on-going maintenance, and provides online support, including access to experienced data architects.
-Try Panoply free for 14 days.
+Panoply can be set up in minutes, requires minimal on-going maintenance, and provides online support, including access to experienced data architects.
+Free 60-Day Proof of Value.